airbytehq/airbyte/docs/integrations/destinations/pinecone.md

 OpenAI and Fake embeddings produce vectors with 1536 dimensions, and the Cohere embeddings produce vectors with 1024 dimensions.
 Make sure to configure the index accordingly.

+## Troubleshooting

+### Error: `Namespace not found` when using Pinecone "starter" environments

+Starter accounts do not support namespaces, which is required by the Pinecone connector.
+To resolve this issue, you can create a new environment in Pinecone and use it instead of the "starter" environment.
+Since free tier accounts are limited to one environment, you may need to delete the "starter" environment before you are able to create a new one.

+For more information, please see this related [StackOverflow topic](https://stackoverflow.com/a/77217675).

 ## Changelog

 <details>